solita/solita.github.com/_posts/2018-06-12-making-cloudformation-awesome.md

 # ...Weeel, what was the correct stack deletion order?
 ```

 You be the judge.
 Of course, making one stack with lots of resources equal a huge file.
-With CloudFormation, you should be ready to compromise on file sizes.
+My two cents is that, with CloudFormation, you should be ready to compromise on file sizes.
 Of course, you should order and name your resources nicely in your template files, and keep them under version control (duh!).
+Keep templates clean.

 CloudFormation has [hard resource limits](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cloudformation-limits.html).
 Each stack can contain 200 resources, and when you're coming close to that, it's good time to think about splitting the stack to smaller pieces.
 At that stage, your system is probably anyway so complex that you have done it anyway already.